-A gender identity sometimes used by individuals who have both male and female Intersex used by members of this community.
+A gender identity sometimes used by individuals who have both male and female sex characteristics.

+LGBTQIA+

-LGBTQIA+ An acronym for "Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, attracted to women.
+An acronym for "Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual."
+The plus sign represents the limitless and diverse identities used by members of this community.